esper-io/dev-docs/docs/home/console.md

 ### Editing a Compliance Policy

-If you’d like to edit an existing Compliance Policy, click on the Edit icon (pencil) in the Compliance Policy list view.
+If you’d like to edit an existing Compliance Policy, click on the **Edit** icon (pencil) in the Compliance Policy list view.

 ![CompliancePolicy](./assets/NewConsole/CompliancePolicyEdit.png)

-NOTE: When a Compliance Policy has already been applied to devices, it can’t be edited, and the icon will be grayed out on the menu.
+**NOTE**: When a Compliance Policy has already been applied to devices, it can’t be edited, and the icon will be grayed out on the menu.

 ![CompliancePolicy](./assets/NewConsole/CompPolicyMessage.png)